-is a community space where teens connect and grow stronger together through a holistic and integrative experience that nourishes the mind and body.
+is a community space where teens meet once a month to connect and grow stronger together through a holistic and integrative experience that nourishes the mind and body.
 Delivered through 5 channels using different modalities, teens are empowered both internally and externally through the power of connection:

 Expressive Arts – connecting with your inner self through art, music, writing, photography

 Mindfulness – calming and connecting the mind and body through meditation, yoga

 Nature & Animals – healing through the connective force of equine & canine therapy

 Social Emotional – building trust and healthy connections through group games and discussion

 Relationships – fostering positive peer and adult connections through shared experiences

 It's been created as an all-inclusive place for teens to de-stress, connect with peers and learn new skills that enable them to cope better with the pressures of life.
 In addition to fun ice-breaker games, group sharing and discussions, teens participate in workshops and activities that strengthen and enrich their lives.